Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 It’s important to see important information easily and quickly.

 However, the key fields may be well down the page.
-Or separated into various logical sections of the page layout.
+Or they’re separated into various logical sections of the page layout.

 Lightning Tip #10: Modify the Highlights Panel on each page.